dwightjack/grunt-email-boilerplate/README.md

 See `Gruntfile.js` source for more options and customizations.

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
-Lint and test your code using [grunt][grunt].
+Lint and test your code using [grunt](http://www.gruntjs.com).

 ## Release History
 v0.1.4